ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Harmomancer/3rd Level/Entropy Balance.md

 	- Instant.
 - **Effects**:
 	- You and a willing creature average each other's current health values.
 Both of your current health values then become this average.
-		- If a creature's health would go over its maximum health, the extra health is turned into temporary health that lasts until removed.
+		- If the creature's health would go over its maximum health, the extra health is turned into temporary health that lasts until removed.
 		- The health increase and decrease from this psycast cannot be amplified nor mitigated.
 - **Upcasting:**
 	- You cannot upcast this psycast.